cpvrlab/SLProject_doc/onPaint.md

    * **slUpdateAndPaint**: C interface function
       * SLScene::onUpdate:
          * Return if not all views are finished.
-         * Calculate the frame time over all views.
+         * 1) Calculate the frame time over all views.
-         * SLInputManager::pollEvents polls and processes the queued up user or device events.
+         * 2) SLInputManager::pollAndProcessEvents polls and processes the queued up user or device events.
-         * SLAnimManager::update:
+         * 3) SLAnimManager::update:
             * All enabled node animations get updated by the elapsed time.
             * Call SLSkeleton::updateAnimations for all enabled skeletons with the elapsed time.
+         * 4) Do all Augmented Reality (AR) Tracking using the live video feed.
-         * SLNode::updateAABBRec called on the root node to resize the axis aligned bounding boxes of all nodes that have changed during animation.
+         * 5) SLNode::updateAABBRec called on the root node to resize the axis aligned bounding boxes of all nodes that have changed during animation.
-         * SLMesh::transformSkin is called on all meshes with skeletons that use SW skinning.
-         * SLMesh::updateAccelStruct called on all meshes with software skinning,
       * SLSceneView::onPaint called for every sceneview:
          * SLSceneView::draw3DGL
             * SLCamera::camUpdate updates any camera animation (smooth transitions)
-            * All buffers are cleared (color, depth and Occulus frame buffer)
+            * All buffers are cleared (color, depth and Oculus frame buffer)
             * **Camera Settings**:
                * SLCamera::setProjection sets the projection
                  (perspective, orthographic or one of the stereo projections) and viewport.